-To help your annual report filing process go smoothly, we’ve got some answers to the most frequently asked questions that we receive this time of year.
+To help your Delaware corporation annual report filing process go smoothly, we’ve got some answers to the most frequently asked questions we receive this time of year.

 Keep in mind this franchise tax payment due is for the prior (2021) calendar year.
-Exempt corporations do not have to pay franchise tax but are still required to file a completed annual report and pay the report filing fee.
+Exempt corporations do not have to pay franchise tax but are still required to file a completed annual report and pay the report filing fee by the Delaware annual report due date.

 The report must be filed online and received by the Division of Corporations on or before March 1st.